coreykoz/cs326-final-beta/docs/final.md

 #### Delete Budget API
-Overview: The Delete Budget API allows users to delete a monthly expense by entering the category name and value and then pressing a delete button.
+__Overview__: The Delete Budget API allows users to delete a monthly expense by entering the category name and value and then pressing a delete button.

-Endpoint URI and Parameters:
+__Endpoint URI and Parameters__:
 https://cryptic-eyrie-49046.herokuapp.com/deleteBudget

 | Parameter       | Description                                    |